andrej-a/JS_React_Practice/README.md

 :heavy_check_mark: automatic safe your data to localstorage and getting them from there

+:heavy_check_mark: a modal window for warning the repeating time or incorrect data

 ## Future scopes

-:heavy_multiplication_x: to create a modal window for warning the repeating time

 :heavy_multiplication_x: improve the deleting an item